 Vinegar & Dawn Dish Soap

 Why do we use acetic acid and a surfactant like Dawn dish soap?
-Be sure to click here for the chemistry behind it!
+Click post below!

-Sodium Chloride, table salt, is another favorite addition of mine.
-Did you see this post on salt?
-Salt has a interesting chemistry, but it also enhances the effects of acidity.
+Salt has an interesting chemistry, but it also enhances the acidity.
 By adding salt, you increase the effectiveness of this solution.